| I love history but I hated it in school.

 Criticism and analysis of American History education is

+not new.
 Why then am I writing?
 What can I

 contribute after so many studies and so many experts have had